EconomyLens.com

 Gold broke above $4,000 for the first time on Wednesday. ©AFP

 London (AFP) – Wall Street and Asian stock markets advanced on Monday, with tech stocks leading the way.
-Gold and silver also struck fresh record highs, while oil prices climbed on rising geopolitical tensions.
-“The stock market…is feeling some holiday cheer as it works to keep the Scrooges of the world at the door,” said Briefing.com analyst Patrick O’Hare.
+Gold and silver also struck fresh record highs, while oil prices climbed as the US pushed on with its Venezuela oil blockade.
+“US stock indices continue to power ahead in what some describe as the long-awaited traditional ‘Santa rally’,” said Axel Rudolph, an analyst at IG trading platform.

 Related

-Tech stocks pushed higher as concerns about a bubble in AI stocks receded, with the so-called Magnificent Seven tech stocks rising 0.5 percent as trading got underway.
-“There is a stir in the market thanks to a Reuters report that Nvidia is looking to start H200 (chip) shipments to China by mid-February,” he added.
+Tech stocks pushed higher as concerns about a bubble in AI stocks receded, with the so-called Magnificent Seven tech stocks rising 0.5 percent.
+“There is a stir in the market thanks to a Reuters report that Nvidia is looking to start H200 (chip) shipments to China by mid-February,” said Briefing.com analyst Patrick O’Hare.
 The Trump administration earlier this month gave the go-ahead to ship the chips to China, reversing US export policy for the advanced AI chips.
-Shares in Nvidia added 1.3 percent as trading opened in New York.
+Shares in Nvidia added 1.4 percent in early afternoon trading.
 O’Hare also pointed to a report that OpenAI had boosted its margin on paid products as boosting sentiment.
-Wall Street’s tech-heavy Nasdaq rose 0.6 percent as trading got underway.
+Wall Street’s tech-heavy Nasdaq rose 0.6 percent.

 Tech firms also led the rally in Asia, with South Korea’s Samsung Electronics, Taiwan’s TSMC, and Japan’s Renesas among the best performers.
 Tokyo was the standout, piling on 1.8 percent thanks to a weaker yen.
 Hong Kong, Shanghai, Sydney, Seoul, Singapore, Mumbai, Bangkok, Wellington, Taipei, and Manila stock markets all saw healthy advances.
-However, London, Paris, and Frankfurt fell.
+However, in Europe both London and Paris fell, while Frankfurt ended the day flat.
 “Tech stocks are leading this ‘Santa Rally’ and Europe is tech-light, so it may be a laggard as we start a new week,” said Kathleen Brooks, research director at trading group XTB.

 Tokyo – Nikkei 225: UP 1.8 percent at 50,402.39 (close)